Buyer’s Remorse: What It Is and How to Stop It

 Signs you are about to feel buyer’s remorse

-You can often spot regret before it happens.
-Watch for these warning signs:
+You can often spot buyer’s remorse before it happens.
+Common warning signs include:

-• You are rushing because of a countdown, sale, or social situation.
+• You are rushing because of a countdown, a sale, or another person waiting on you.

-• You are telling yourself “it’s only” instead of looking at the full trade-off.
+• You keep saying “it’s only” instead of looking at the full cost.

-• You want the relief of deciding more than you want the item itself.
+• You want the feeling of deciding more than you want the thing itself.

-When two or more of those are true, a pause is usually a better move than a purchase.
+When two or three of those show up together, a pause is usually smarter than a purchase.

 How to prevent buyer’s remorse before checkout